Chart Color Schemes

 Population

-Population growth drivers in Ascot are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Ascot are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the suburb of Ascot (Brisbane - Qld) is around 7,292.
-This reflects an increase of 761 people since the 2021 Census, which reported a population of 6,531.
-The latest resident population estimate by AreaSearch is 7,157, based on examination of the ABS ERP data release from June 2024 and an additional 228 validated new addresses since the Census date.
-This results in a population density ratio of 2,604 persons per square kilometer for Ascot, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth rate of 11.7% since the 2021 census exceeded both the national average (8.9%) and state average.
-Overseas migration contributed approximately 55% of overall population gains during recent periods, with all migration drivers being positive factors.
+As of Nov 2025, the estimated population for Ascot (Brisbane - Qld) statistical area (Lv2) is around 7,295.
+This figure reflects an increase of 764 people since the 2021 Census, which reported a population of 6,531.
+The latest resident population estimate by AreaSearch is 7,151 as of June 2024, with an additional 228 validated new addresses recorded since the Census date contributing to this increase.
+This results in a density ratio of approximately 2,605 persons per square kilometer for Ascot (Brisbane - Qld) (SA2), placing it in the upper quartile nationally according to AreaSearch assessments.
+The area's population growth rate of 11.7% since the 2021 Census exceeds both national and state averages.
+Overseas migration accounted for approximately 55% of overall population gains during recent periods, with other drivers such as interstate migration and natural growth also contributing positively.

-For projections, AreaSearch adopts ABS/Geoscience Australia data for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-According to aggregated SA2-level projections, the suburb of Ascot is expected to increase by 1,401 persons to reach a total population of 8,693 by 2041, reflecting an overall increase of 17.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Demographic trends indicate an above median population growth is projected for the area.
+Based on aggregated SA2-level projections, Ascot (Brisbane - Qld) (SA2) is expected to increase by 1,408 persons to reach a total of 8,703 by 2041, reflecting a 17.4% overall increase over the 17-year period.

 Frequently Asked Questions - Population